-4. Your smartphone and laptop monitor probably have a thin layer of oleophobic coating that limit fingerprints and smudges.
+4. Your smartphone and laptop monitor probably have a thin layer of oleophobic coating that limits fingerprints and smudges.
 Acidic vinegar can strip this off, so you should never use it to clean sensitive screens.

 5. Cast iron and aluminum are reactive surfaces.
 If you want to use vinegar to clean pots and pans, use it exclusively on stainless steel and enameled cast iron cookware.

-6. While both bleach and vinegar are powerful cleaning agents, when mixed together they make a powerful chemical weapon.
+6. Although both bleach and vinegar are powerful cleaning agents, when mixed together they make a powerful chemical weapon.
 Chlorine gas, the stuff used to clear the trenches in World War I, results when bleach is mixed with an acidic substance, so never mix them together.

 7. While vinegar can be useful as an insecticide, you shouldn’t spray it directly on bug-infested plants as it can damage them.
 However, you can use vinegar’s plant-killing effect to your advantage by using it as a weed killer.